undreamai/LLMUnity/README.md

 [![Reddit](https://img.shields.io/badge/Reddit-%23FF4500.svg?style=flat&logo=Reddit&logoColor=white)](https://www.reddit.com/user/UndreamAI)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&labelColor=blue)](https://www.linkedin.com/company/undreamai)

-LLMUnity allows to integrate LLMs (Large Language Models) in the Unity engine.<br>
+LLMUnity enables seamless integration of Large Language Models (LLMs) within the Unity engine.<br>
-It allows to build create intelligent characters that your players can interact for an immersive experience.<br>
+It allows to create intelligent characters that your players can interact with for an immersive experience.<br>
 LLMUnity is built on top of the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) and [llamafile](https://github.com/Mozilla-Ocho/llamafile) libraries.

 <sub>
 <a href="#at-a-glance" style="color: black">At a glance</a>&nbsp;&nbsp;•&nbsp;
 <a href="#how-to-help" style=color: black>How to help</a>&nbsp;&nbsp;•&nbsp;
+<a href="#games-using-llmunity" style=color: black>Games using LLMUnity</a>&nbsp;&nbsp;•&nbsp;
 <a href="#setup" style=color: black>Setup</a>&nbsp;&nbsp;•&nbsp;
 <a href="#how-to-use" style=color: black>How to use</a>&nbsp;&nbsp;•&nbsp;
 <a href="#examples" style=color: black>Examples</a>&nbsp;&nbsp;•&nbsp;
 <a href="#use-your-own-model" style=color: black>Use your own model</a>&nbsp;&nbsp;•&nbsp;
-<a href="#multiple-ai--remote-server" style=color: black>Multiple AI / Remote server</a>&nbsp;&nbsp;•&nbsp;
 <a href="#options" style=color: black>Options</a>&nbsp;&nbsp;•&nbsp;
-<a href="#games-using-llmunity" style=color: black>Games using LLMUnity</a>&nbsp;&nbsp;•&nbsp;
 <a href="#license" style=color: black>License</a>
 </sub>

 ## At a glance
 - :computer: Cross-platform!
-Supports Windows, Linux and macOS ([supported versions](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#supported-oses-and-cpus))
+Windows, Linux and macOS ([versions](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#supported-oses))
-- :house: Runs locally without internet access but also supports remote servers
+- :house: Runs locally without internet access.
+No data ever leave the game!
-- :zap: Fast inference on CPU and GPU (NVIDIA and AMD)
+- :zap: Blazing fast inference on CPU and GPU (Nvidia and AMD)
-- :hugs: Support of the major LLM models ([supported models](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description))
+- :hugs: Support of the major LLM models ([models](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description))
-- :wrench: Easy to setup, call with a single line code
+- :wrench: Easy to setup, call with a single line of code
 - :moneybag: Free to use for both personal and commercial purposes

 🧪 Tested on Unity: 2021 LTS, 2022 LTS, 2023<br>